Ultrasound uses high frequency sound waves to produce real-time images of the body. No X-rays or ionising radiation are used.

 Ultrasound imaging is based on the same principles involved in the sonar used by bats, ships and dolphins.

-By measuring these echo waves, it is not only possible to determine how far away the object is, but also the object’s size, shape and consistency.
+When a sound wave strikes an object, it bounces back, or echoes.
+By measuring these echo waves, it is not only possible to determine how far away the object is, but also the object’s size, shape and consistency,